YilingLin0610/2023-Hai-River-Flood-Mapping/README.md

 > *  Fix the geometry of the shapefiles
 > *  Estimate the flood depth
 ### 3.3 Post-processing
-**You can do post-processing to the flood depth maps by running `Flood-depth-estimation/Batch-process.py`**
+**You can do post-processing to the flood depth maps by running `Flood-depth-estimation/Batch-process.py`.** Note that the script runs in the ArcPy 2.7 environment.
 > *  Focal statistics to make the estimated flood depth continous.
 > *  Clip the fitered maps to the extent of FDA.
 ## 4. Drainage duration estimation

 ## 5. Figure drawing